Frequently asked questions – Softwood lumber

 The U.S. Department of Commerce treats each administrative review as its own proceeding.
 However, the U.S. Department of Commerce typically resolves issues by reaching the same conclusion in subsequent administrative reviews, unless new facts or arguments are presented that justify a change in course.
 Thus, the current and previous administrative review results are likely to be used as guidance for how the U.S. Department of Commerce will proceed in future administrative reviews.

-What is the role of the federal, provincial and territorial governments in administrative reviews?
+What is the role of the municipal, federal, provincial, and territorial governments in administrative reviews?

-As part of the countervailing administrative review, the U.S. Department of Commerce will investigate municipal, provincial, territorial and federal assistance programs which U.S. industry alleges have benefited Canadian companies.
+As part of the administrative review of the countervailing duty order, the U.S. Department of Commerce will investigate municipal, provincial, territorial, and federal assistance programs which U.S. industry alleges have benefited Canadian companies.
 For non-recurring programs, such as grants, the Government of Canada, as well as each implicated province and territory involved in the administrative review, will be required to respond to a questionnaire regarding assistance provided over a 10-year period to respondents selected by the U.S. Department of Commerce.
 In the case of recurring programs, such as stumpage, the Canadian and provincial governments, as well as selected respondents, will be required to provide information for the period of review.

-Will there be interest included in any potential refund that companies could receive resulting from the final rates from an administrative review?
+Will interest be included in any potential refund that companies could receive resulting from the final rates from an administrative review?

 Yes.
 For shipments entered after the date on which the countervailing duty and anti-dumping duty orders were published (January 3, 2018), any refunds due at liquidation will include interest.
 Likewise, any invoices that may be due following the final rates from an administrative review would also include interest.
 Over- or under-payments on cash deposits prior to the date on which the orders were published are not subject to interest.